Ulbora/ulboracms/README.md

 [Ulbora CMS Help] (https://groups.google.com/forum/?hl=en#!forum/ulbora-cms-help)

-UlboraCMS is built with MongoDB, ExpressJS 4.*, AngularJS and Node.js.
+UlboraCMS is built with MongoDB, ExpressJS 4.*, and Node.js, templates are handblebars, EJS, Jade, or AngularJS.

 UlboraCMS lets you choose either Angular templates or templates built with conventional server-side template engines like EJS or Jade.